holandes22/rafee/README.md

 Choose default option for all steps below:

-TODO: Move the steps below to provision script once we start using nginx/wsgi

-    fab vagrant migrate  # In order to apply token migration from DRF.
-Choose default values when prompted. fab vagrant createsuperuser # Optional, but you'll need a user to actually use the app. fab vagrant runserver  # Runs at http://localhost:8888 (from VM).
+    fab vagrant createsuperuser # Optional, but you'll need a user to actually use the app. fab vagrant runserver  # Runs at http://localhost:8888 (from VM).
 Choose default values when prompted.